masumiuc/Power-BI-Dashboard/README.md

-# Registration Activity Camp 4 Dashboard
+# Customer Service Activity Dashboard
 This repository contains the Power BI visualization for the Registration Activity Camp 4, focusing on registration activities related to RAD (Registration and Data) processing for the period on and after May 12, 2025.

 # Overview
 The dashboard provides a visual representation of the following metrics:

-## Registration Activity Overview:
+## Customer Service Activity Overview:
-Displays total registration activity (RAD Total) for the site on a daily basis, including the number of registrations on specific dates.
+Displays total customer service activity (RAD Total) for the site on a daily basis, including the number of registrations on specific dates.

 ## Case Type & Worker Analysis:
 Shows breakdowns by case types such as Family Composition, New Born, and ID Card issues, along with associated case workers.